mphonic/72-edo-keyboard/README.md

 4. Install [SuperCollider](https://supercollider.github.io/download)
 5. Add sclang.exe to your PATH: `$Env:Path += ";C:\Program Files\SuperCollider-3.10.2"` (Confirm the path to SuperCollider on your machine).
 You can add this to your [profile](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_profiles?view=powershell-6)
 6. Enable touch events in Chrome: Go to `chrome://flags/#touch-events` and select "Enabled" for Touch Events API
-7. For Reaper (or other DAW) output: If you're not using an [MPE](http://www.rogerlinndesign.com/mpe.html) compatible virtual instrument, setup a [Reaper](http://reaper.fm/download.php) project with 10 virtual instruments, each accepting an individual MIDI channel from 2-11.
+7. For [Reaper](http://reaper.fm/download.php) (or other DAW) output: If you're not using an [MPE](http://www.rogerlinndesign.com/mpe.html) compatible virtual instrument, setup a project with 10 virtual instruments, each accepting an individual MIDI channel from 2-11.
 Make sure that instrument pitch bend range is set to 1.
 8. Enable script execution in PowerShell (as Administrator, run `Set-ExecutionPolicy RemoteSigned`)

 ## Starting

 Navigate to project directory in PowerShell and execute `.\init.ps1`.
-If you want SuperCollider to synthesize the sound internally, run `.\init.ps1 internal` and wait for server boot confirmation in the terminal.
+Or, if you want SuperCollider to synthesize the sound internally, close any open SuperCollider instances, run `.\init.ps1 internal`, and wait for server boot confirmation ("Shared memory server interface initialized") in the terminal.

 A tab should open in Chrome with the keyboard GUI.

 ## Stopping

-From same PowerShell window, hit ctrl-C to stop sclang, then execute `.\quit.ps1`
+From the same PowerShell window, hit ctrl-C to stop sclang, then execute `.\quit.ps1`

 Accidently closed initial PowerShell window?
 1. Open a new one and navigate to project directory